AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 }'
 ```

 A call to this API initiates an asynchronous job and returns a response containing an href.
 Use the value in the href to poll for the status of the job.
-This is illustrated in [Example 6](#example-6-fetch-the-status).
+This is illustrated in [Example 12](/code-sample/#example-12-fetch-the-status-of-an-api).

-#### Sample 5: Editing a pixel layer
+### Example 9: Editing a pixel layer

 In this example we want to replace the image in an existing pixel layer, the Hero Image layer in Example.psd.
-We are requesting the following:

-- NEW KEYWORD TO INDICATE AN EDIT: The `edit` key is included to indicate we want to edit this layer
-- NEW KEYWORD TO INDICATE IMAGE REPLACEMENT INFO: The `layers.input` object is included to indicate where the replacement image can be found

 ```shell
 curl -X POST \